artisticbones/growth/README.md

 #### Day 14
 So far I have completed all the filter tutorials,and started the listener learning,the filter part I wrote a frequently used HttpFilter,used to write the http part of the code later.
 #### Day 15
 Today I learned the listener,the part of the knowledge isn't difficult.So I am not going to talk too much.
+#### Day 16
+So far I have completed all the listener tutorials and completed all the code.
+The more important part of this section is the eight listeners:
+* ServletContextListener
+* ServletRequestListener
+* HttpSessionListener
+* ServletContextAttributeListener
+* ServletRequestAttributeListener
+* HttpSessionAttributeListener
+* HttpSessionBindingListener
+* HttpSessionActivationListener

+The most important of the above eight is the first and most commonly used, it is a listener for the context of the servlet.
+We also need to master some of the APIs of the listener.
+Generally, there are only two APIs, getName and getValue.
+The session also needs the getSession function.